Agent-Tiro/agent-tiro.github.io/htb/beep.md

 ![SSLScan]({{site.url}}/assets/beep/sslscan.png)

-Checking ``` /etc/ssl/openssl.cnf ``` shows that only TLS 1.2 is the minimum supported.
+Checking ``` /etc/ssl/openssl.cnf ``` shows that TLS 1.2 is the minimum supported.
 This is what is causing the error in the exploit.
 A quick config change and we should be good.
 The following lines are updated from:

 ```
 [system_default_sect]